INFJakZda/Client-Server-Chat/README.md

 # Client-Server-Chat
 Simple communicator program using C language and IPC (Inter Process Communication).

-*Comments writen in Polish language for univeristy classes.
+//Comments written in Polish for the needs of univeristy classes.